 After going through the drawing I came up with a drop in outside frame chassis of 3'3" wheelbase with a mounting bracket for the cylinders that fitted all but 2 locos (wrong wheelbase).
 Henrik then adjusted his drawings to create a cut out of the required size that the frames will fill.
 The cylinders will be printed with each body and will be glued in place after assembly.

 The motor used is a worm drive geared motor of around 140:1 ratio, slidebars will be single or twin and wheels 12 or 14mm disc as required by the prototype and the frames are wide enough for 16,5mm gauge as well.
-10.5mm gauge is possible but I may need to find a different drive as the gearbox is too wide on the worm drive unit.
+9 and 10.5mm gauges are possible but the gearbox is too wide on the worm drive unit, I can only do these with a High Level gearbox which adds £10 to the price.

 The only thing missing is outside valve gear on 2 or 3 types, if included it would have increased the cost and build time and I would not have been able to find the time to build them.